Preserving Our Underwater Meadows: Making a Difference

-There are many things that the community can do to help save seagrasses.
+Our community can do many things to help save our seagrass.
 Some of these things include:

 - Reduce pollution: Pollution is one of the leading threats to seagrasses.
 We can reduce pollution by using less fertilizer, disposing of hazardous waste properly, and picking up litter.

-- Support sustainable fishing: Overfishing can lead to seagrass loss by reducing the populations of fish and other marine animals that help to keep seagrass beds healthy.
-We can support sustainable fishing by buying seafood from sustainable sources and by participating in catch-and-release fishing.
+- Support sustainable fishing: Overfishing can lead to seagrass loss by reducing the populations of fish and other marine animals, which helps keep seagrass beds healthy.
+We can support sustainable fishing by buying seafood from sustainable sources and participating in catch-and-release fishing.

 - Be aware of your boat’s impact: Anchoring and dredging can damage seagrass beds.
-We can help to protect seagrass beds by being careful when anchoring our boats and by avoiding areas where dredging is taking place.
+We can help protect seagrass beds by being careful when anchoring our boats and avoiding areas where dredging occurs.

-- Get involved in conservation efforts: There are many organizations that are working to protect seagrasses.
-We can get involved in these efforts by volunteering our time, donating money, or spreading the word about the importance of seagrasses.
+- Get involved in conservation efforts: Many organizations are working to protect seagrasses.
+We can be engaged in these efforts by volunteering our time, donating money, or spreading the word about the importance of seagrasses.

 By taking these steps, we can help to protect seagrasses and the marine ecosystems that depend on them.